Flash Fiction Writing Exercises

 These fiction writing exercises are designed to help fiction writers shave away the fluff and reveal the bare bones of a piece of fiction.

-We’ll start with one exercise that will help you assess the core structure of a story and then explore a few bonus flash fiction writing exercises that are good for developing concise writing skills.
+We’ll start with one exercise that will help you assess the core structure of a story and then explore a few bonus flash fiction writing exercises that are good for developing concise writing.

 What is Flash Fiction?

 Flash fiction is a short story that is extremely brief.
-There is no official word limit, but generally, stories with less than 1000-2000 words would fall under the flash category.
+There is no official word limit, but generally, stories of fewer than 1000-2000 words would fall under the flash category.

 Fiction Writing Exercises and Flash Fiction